Hurricane Harvey Flood Marks: Removing 2017 Waterlines

 Stage 4: Soft rinse.
 Low pressure (under 500 PSI) to flush the dissolved stain away without eroding the substrate.
 The goal is to carry the loosened stain away gently, not blast it.

 The Harvey waterlines are finally at the point where the chemistry can address them in one visit.
 In 2018 and 2019 they were still too fresh for a simple cleaning.
-In 2026 they have weathered enough that a two-stage treatment actually restores the brick. — A note from one of our longer-serving technicians
+In 2026 they have weathered enough that a two-stage treatment actually restores the brick. — A flood-cleanup planning note

 Whole-House vs Waterline-Only